Subleasing: Pros And Cons For Landlords

 Every year in the USA, there are millions of existing homes that are bought and sold.
 These homes come in all shapes and sizes, as well as in various conditions.
 While some people want a move-in ready home, others might want a fixer upper.

-When many people buy a fixer upper home, they are doing it so they can quickly fix and flip the home.
+When many people buy a fixer upper home, they are doing it so they can quickly Fix and Flip the home.
 Fixing and flipping a home is buying it for a cheap price, fixing it up quickly and relatively affordably, and then selling it for a profit.

 However, fixing and flipping isn’t the only use for a fixer upper.
 The costs can add up, a lot of work is involved and the time it can take to sell the home can be plentiful.
 With that in mind, this article is going to look at a few other ways to put your fixer upper to good use.